rasika2012/openchoreo/samples/deploying-applications/use-prebuilt-image/github-issue-reporter-task/README.md

     kubectl -n choreo-system exec -it choreo-vault-0 -- vault kv put --mount=secret prod/email/no-reply/password value=email_prod_password
     ```

-NOTE:
+> [!Note]

-- The provided secret format is just for clear separation of the secrets.
+> - The provided secret format is just for clear separation of the secrets.
 You can use any key format that suits your
   requirement.
-- The value should be in the format `value=<secret_value>`.
+> - The value should be in the format `value=<secret_value>`.
 This means we store only one key-value pair in each secret.
   This is to keep the compatibility with other key-value stores and provide a clear separation of the secrets.

 ## Deploy the ConfigurationGroups and the Task